 Europol has set up several specialised units to respond to these threats:

-• European Cybercrime Centre strengthens the law enforcement response to cybercrime in the EU and thus helps to protect European residents, businesses and governments from online crime;
+• the European Cybercrime Centre, which strengthens the law enforcement response to cybercrime in the EU and thus helps to protect European residents, businesses and governments from online crime;

-• European Migrant Smuggling Centre supports the Member States in targeting and dismantling the complex and sophisticated criminal networks involved in migrant smuggling;
+• the European Migrant Smuggling Centre, which supports the Member States in targeting and dismantling the complex and sophisticated criminal networks involved in migrant smuggling;

-• European Counter Terrorism Centre is an operations centre and hub of expertise that reflects the growing need for the EU to strengthen its response to terror;
+• the European Counter Terrorism Centre, an operations centre and hub of expertise that reflects the growing need for the EU to strengthen its response to terror;

-• European Serious Organised Crime Centre provides operational support to Member State investigations in priority cases related to serious and organised crime;
+• the European Serious Organised Crime Centre, which provides operational support to Member State investigations in priority cases related to serious and organised crime;

-• Intellectual Property Crime Coordinated Coalition provides operational and technical support to law enforcement agencies and other partners;
+• the Intellectual Property Crime Coordinated Coalition, which provides operational and technical support to law enforcement agencies and other partners;

-• European Financial and Economic Crime Centre is an operational centre to support Member States in ongoing cases relating to financial and economic crime;
+• the European Financial and Economic Crime Centre, an operational centre to support Member States in ongoing cases relating to financial and economic crime;

-• FIU.net is a decentralised and sophisticated computer network supporting the Financial Intelligence Units in the EU in their fight against money laundering and the financing of terrorism;
+• FIU.net, a decentralised and sophisticated computer network supporting the Financial Intelligence Units in the EU in their fight against money laundering and the financing of terrorism;

-• The EU Internet Referral Unit detects and investigates malicious content on the internet and social media networks.
+• the EU Internet Referral Unit, which detects and investigates malicious content on the internet and social media networks.

 In order to achieve greater accountability for the agency, a Joint Parliamentary Scrutiny Group (JPSG) on Europol was set up under the Europol Regulation.
 Article 88 TFEU provides for scrutiny of Europol’s activities by the European Parliament, together with national parliaments.
 According to Article 51 of the Europol Regulation, ‘the JPSG shall politically monitor Europol’s activities in fulfilling its mission, including as regards the impact of those activities on the fundamental rights and freedoms of natural persons’.
-The 13th meeting of the JPSG was organised on 20 and 21 September 2023 in Brussels.
+The 14th meeting of the JPSG was organised on 18 and 19 February 2024 in Ghent.

-In May 2022, Parliament and the Council adopted a new Regulation amending Europol’s mandate.
-The amended Europol Regulation entered into force on 28 June 2022.
+In May 2022, Parliament and the Council adopted a new regulation amending Europol’s mandate, which entered into force on 28 June 2022.
 The new Europol Regulation covers improvements on research and innovation, the processing of large datasets, cooperation with private parties and non-EU countries, cooperation with the European Public Prosecutor’s Office, and how new alerts in the Schengen Information System can be entered on the basis of information from non-EU countries, as Europol can now suggest that Member States enter alerts.
 The Executive Director of Europol can also propose opening a national investigation into non-cross-border crimes that affect a common interest covered by an EU policy.

 2. European Union Agency for Law Enforcement Training (CEPOL)